Patek Philippe VS Cartier - Which is best?

 Innovation & Achievements

-Patek was the first to make a wristwatch in a time when pocket watches were at the peak of fashion.
+A simple search may bring up different results but for the sake of clarifying the different results, Patek was the first to make a wristwatch in a time when pocket watches were at the peak of fashion.
 Cartier was the first to popularize the wristwatch and with Cartier’s influence in high fashion with their exquisite jewelry, they took the idea and caused a major shift in the industry.

 This caused a catalyst of change that challenged the status quo.
 It pushed watchmakers to challenge their craft by miniaturizing mechanical movements so that they can fit in a case small enough to be worn on a wrist.
-Their first watch, the Cartier Santos was originally designed for Cartier’s pilot friend and is still to this day an iconic watch.
+Their first watch, the Santos was originally designed for Cartier’s pilot friend and is still to this day an iconic watch.

 Patek Philippe is one of the very few brands that hold their value better than others including Cartier.
 There’s a reason why their slogan is what it is.
-It’s true and Patek watches are the type of watches that make great family heirlooms because some models will even appreciate over time if they are cared for.
+It’s true and they are the type of watches that make great family heirlooms because some models will even appreciate over time if they are cared for.